grifferz/showing-terminal-output/README.md

 possible to tell `freeze` to embed a font into the SVG but that will make the SVG literally megabytes in size.
 I'm not sure these examples really need it.

-All the SVGs seem to start off more zoomed out that my PNG screenshots, but it's actually pleasing that they look more uniform.
-Clicking/tapping on them leads to the actual SVG file which you can zoom in and out on and they should retain the crispness.
+It doesn't seem to be possible to copy/paste or scale the SVGs from the Markdown view but clicking/tapping on them leads to the actual SVG file which you _can_ zoom in and out on and they should retain the crispness.
 For me it is also possible then to copy/paste the actual text.

 So my experience with this is quite positive.
 I think I like it better than the PNGs.